26/Dec/2018

 Venice

 Celebrating in Venice is an elegant affair.
-Glamorous galas and huge feasts are organized around the city in age-old locales.
-Diners expect to pay a small fortune, but are given great food and wine.
+Glamorous galas and huge feasts are held throughout the city in ancient venues.
+Dining is often pricey, but offers exceptional quality with exquisite food and wine

-For those wanting fresh air, St. Mark’s square is the answer.
-The piazza is filled with music, fireworks and a large group kiss when the clock strikes midnight.
+For those wanting fresh air, St. Mark’s Square is the answer.
+The piazza fills with music starting at 9 PM, fireworks and a large group kiss when the clock strikes midnight.
 Partakers fill their glasses with a Bellini, a Venetian cocktail made with Prosecco and peach juice, and toast to the New Year during the Bellini Brindisi.

 Bologna